Chacao Channel bridge: Financing

-The original design for the bridge showed a total length of 2,635 m, consisting of three concrete towers (two 179.6 m high towers and one 160.77 m high south tower), two mainspans of 1,055 m and 1,100 m, and a suspended side span of 380 m, providing a minimum vertical clearance for navigation of 59 m.
-It was designed with two one-way lanes on each side.
-The bridge was designed for a lifespan of 100 years, resistant to winds over 240 km/h, and strong sea currents.

-Design and construction

-Design, financing, construction, operation and maintenance was originally awarded for thirty years to the Chiloé Bicentennial Bridge Consortium, consisting of French company Vinci Construction Grand Projets, German company Hochtief, American Bridge Company and Chilean companies Besalco and Tecsa.
+Financing, design, construction, operation and maintenance was originally awarded for thirty years to the Chiloé Bicentennial Bridge Consortium, consisting of French company Vinci Construction Grand Projets, German company Hochtief, American Bridge Company and Chilean companies Besalco and Tecsa.
 Hochtief was the overall leader, Vinci provided the technical lead, and American Bridge was to contribute cable spinning and deck erection technology.

 In the revived 2012 process the contract was awarded to a consortium of the OAS, Hyundai, SYSTRA, and Aas-Jakobsen with financial backing from Brazilian, French and Norwegian investors.

 Criticism

+Impact on Chiloé

+The bridge has been the subject of long-running and divided opinion within the archipelago.
 Supporters expected that the bridge would boost tourism, increase investment and business opportunities on the island and provide better access to medical care.
 However, some inhabitants of Chiloé did not agree and they claimed that the bridge was harmful and even dangerous.
 This was due to claims that it would increase resource collection such as logging and increase pollution.
+Critics have also pointed to the project's high cost relative to its social benefit, to competing priorities on the island such as health care and education, and to the loss of cultural identity that a permanent link to the mainland could bring; local Huilliche communities have likewise opposed construction.

+A 2015 survey of 425 residents across Chiloé's ten communes, conducted by the Centro de Estudios Sociales de Chiloé, found that respondents ranked a fully staffed regional hospital, a state university campus, and solutions to drought and native forest loss above the bridge as priorities; 86 percent of participants felt that the funds allocated to the bridge could have gone to more urgent needs.

+Other controversies

+Since the project's 2012 reactivation, critics have raised concerns about a lack of transparency in the tender and negotiation process, an absence of indigenous consultation as required under ILO Convention 169, and limited public disclosure of the bridge's real costs.
+During her 2013 presidential campaign, Michelle Bachelet suggested residents of Chiloé could be asked in a referendum whether they preferred the bridge or an expanded version of the earlier Plan Chiloé; then-Public Works Minister Loreto Silva criticized the idea, noting the project had already been tendered and had received what she called a serious, rigorous bid.

+Following the Operation Car Wash scandal implicating OAS, Chilean prosecutors in 2019 opened an inquiry into whether the Brazilian firm had been favored during the first Piñera administration's 2013 tender for the bridge, an inquiry the government said it welcomed.
+In December 2019, former minister Loreto Silva—who had overseen the 2013 tender won by the Hyundai-led consortium—faced criticism after it became known that she worked at a law firm representing Hyundai; she stated she had recused herself from any work involving the company.